zhrexl/DrawOnYourScreen2/README.md

 1. Download and decompress or clone the repository
 2. Place the directory (the one that contains `metadata.json`) in `~/.local/share/gnome-shell/extensions`
-3. **Change the directory name** to `draw-on-your-screen@som.codeberg.org`
+3. **Change the directory name** to `draw-on-your-screen2@zhrexl.github.com`
 4. Xorg: type `alt + F2` and `r` to restart gnome-shell
-   Wayland: restart or re-login
+   Wayland: restart session
 5. Enable the extension with GNOME Extensions or GNOME Tweaks application
 6. `Super + Alt + D` to test
-7. [https://codeberg.org/som/DrawOnYourScreen/issues](https://codeberg.org/som/DrawOnYourScreen/issues) to say it doesn't work
+7. [https://github.com/zhrexl/DrawOnYourScreen2/issues](https://github.com/zhrexl/DrawOnYourScreen2/issues) to say it doesn't work

 ## Tips and tricks